 My mind is set, let’s start! – an angel’s harp couldn’t sound sweeter to my ears.
 This rarely happens, and I aim to finish the deal ASAP.

 I’m interested, but not quite ready yet – a tricky case.
 You can never be sure whether it’s true, or the client just likes you too much to let you down.
-Anyway, your job in this case is find out when they’ll be ready so you can get back to them then they could be waiting for some trigger that would let them work with you (more cash, new team members, end of a project – it’s a long list of possibilities).
+Anyway, your job, in this case, is to find out when they’ll be ready so you can get back to them then they could be waiting for some trigger that would let them work with you (more cash, new team members, end of a project – it’s a long list of possibilities).
 Try to find out what it is to mention it next time you connect.

 Follow-up with content, add them on Linkedin, add them to your newsletter – be persistent in building a relationship.
 Waiting for the trigger almost always takes longer than they expect, so you need to nurture and follow-up from time to time, not to let a good lead go cold. (read more about following up)